 The news about coronavirus, or COVID-19, and its impact on New York City changes quickly.
 As the scope of the virus becomes clearer, government and businesses are making decisions that will change our daily lives for the foreseeable future.

-- Routine appointments or non-urgent healthcare are now eligible to be converted to telehealth appointments with Ryan Health providers.
+Due to COVID-19, routine appointments or non-urgent healthcare are now available via telehealth appointments with Ryan Health providers.
+For more information on routine appointments vs. emergency care click here.

 - Same-day sick appointments are also available as telehealth appointments.